HYROX times benchmarks showing average 1 hour 30 minutes, good 1 hour 10 minutes and elite sub 1 hour performance levels

 How long do beginners take?

-Most first-time HYROX participants finish between 90 and 120 minutes, depending on experience level, pacing strategy, and workout strengths.
+Most first-time HYROX athletes finish between 90 and 120 minutes.

 What is a respectable HYROX time?